Saranyadharani/AI-Revenue-Recovery/README.md

 # AI Revenue Recovery Agent

-built for the razorpay ai buildathon 2026 - AI Revenue Recovery track.
+Built for the Razorpay AI Buildathon 2026 - AI Revenue Recovery track.

-an agent that looks at failed payments, abandoned checkouts, and overdue invoices, figures out why they failed using RAG over failure-code + policy docs, then decides on a recovery action through MCP tools - bounded by stopping rules (circuit breaker) so it can't retry forever or act outside
+I build an Agent that looks at failed payments, abandoned checkouts, and overdue invoices, figures out why they failed using RAG over failure-code + policy docs, then decides on a recovery action through MCP tools - bounded by stopping rules (circuit breaker) so it can't retry forever or act outside